Facebook announced October 3 an algorithm update that allows you to promote your posts to a wider audience outside your fan base.

 As good as it may sound for professionals to expand their reach across Facebook, the update stirs some mixed reactions.
 A major question arises: why should you have to pay for something that was once already a part of the site?

 This feature of promoting certain announcements beyond your own fan base is especially good for photographers.
 However, the fact that Facebook cuts organic reach and asks to pay for promoted posts is pissing many people off.
 It’s not just that – studies reveal that brand pages are getting fewer views than before the update was implemented.

 If you have been using your Facebook page to promote your services, you might find that you simply won’t reach your fans, unless you pay Facebook per post.

-According to a report (read the full story here – subscription required) in the Financial Times, a number of brands running Facebook pages are finding their reach has dropped in interaction since the social network changed its algorithm 4 weeks ago.
+According to a report (full story is no longer available – Jun 2013) in the Financial Times, a number of brands running Facebook pages are finding their reach has dropped in interaction since the social network changed its algorithm 4 weeks ago.
 Other Page owners claimed that they also encountered severe losses to their Viral Reach.

 An analysis by EdgeRank Checker confirms that something is going on – out of approx. 3,000 sampled pages, only 332 claimed that they noticed an increase in organic reach since the update was implemented.